tc39/proposal-decimal/README.md

 What’s the issue?
 Why aren’t JS Numbers good enough?
 In what sense are they not “exact”?
 How is it possible that JavaScript's Numbers get something wrong, and have been getting it wrong for so long?

-As currently defined in JavaScript, Numbers 64-bit binary floating-point numbers.
+As currently defined in JavaScript, Numbers are 64-bit binary floating-point numbers.
 The conversion from most decimal values to binary floats rarely is an exact match.
-For instance: the decimal number 0.5 can be exactly represented in binary, but 0.1 does not; in fact, the "0.1" 64-bit floating point number is actually 0.1000000000000000055511151231257827021181583404541015625.
+For instance: the decimal number 0.5 can be exactly represented in binary, but not 0.1; in fact, the the 64-bit floating point number corresponding to 0.1 is actually 0.1000000000000000055511151231257827021181583404541015625.
 Same for 0.2, 0.3, … Statistically, most human-authored decimal numbers cannot be exactly represented as a binary floating-point number (AKA float).

 The goal of the Decimal proposal is to add support to the JavaScript standard library for decimal numbers in a way that provides good ergonomics, functionality, and performance.
 JS programmers should feel comfortable using decimal numbers, when that’s appropriate.
 Being built-in to JavaScript means that we will get optimizable, well-maintained implementations that don’t require transmitting, storing, or parsing and jit-optimizing every additional JavaScript code.